collapsed-stacks/startups/questions/5289/android-or-ios-for-first-startup-app.md

 - posted by: [jdero](https://stackexchange.com/users/1972448/jdero) on 2015-05-16
 - score: 2

-<p>I am highly confused - if you've really done 50% of the work, you should know with quite some specificity exactly what it's going to take to write the iOS app.</p>
+I am highly confused - if you've really done 50% of the work, you should know with quite some specificity exactly what it's going to take to write the iOS app.

-<p>I'd say the hardest part about building an app, regardless of the platform, is bringing the UX into alignment with your business plan.
+I'd say the hardest part about building an app, regardless of the platform, is bringing the UX into alignment with your business plan.
 Writing code isn't hard.
-Giving the precise definition to build exactly as it needs to be done is the tricky part.</p>
+Giving the precise definition to build exactly as it needs to be done is the tricky part.

 ## Answer 5294